intentjs/docs/docs/directory-structure.md

 ### The `events` directory

 The `events` directory contains all of your event classes.
-This directory doesn't exist by default and get s created when you create your first event.
+This directory doesn't exist by default and gets created when you create your first event.
 These events may be generated using `make:event` command.
 To read more about what Events offer, [read here](https://tryintent.com/docs/events).

 ```bash
 node intent make:event order_placed